GED scores are pretty straightforward. In each GED® subject test, the minimally required GED score is 145 points.

 GED College Ready plus College Credit Score (175-200): applicants scoring in this range are likely to attend college-level programs without any problems and are eligible for up to ten college credits depending on the program’s requirements or the college of application.

-The GED Services office will send you your diploma first through email and if required, also vis the mail including a transcript or more transcripts.
+The GED Services office will send you your diploma first through email and if required, also via regular mail including a transcript or more transcripts.

 GED Testing Service does not support or endorse the above-listed lessons, questions, and practice tests and was not involved in their development.
 GED Testing Service holds the copyright and other rights reserved for GED and GED Ready Practice Test.